-However, it can take several generations before a mini version is produced.
+But, it can take several generations before a mini version is produced.

-But more troubling is that runts are typically the smallest and weakest puppy in the litter.
+Plus, more troubling is that runts are typically the smallest and weakest puppy in the litter.

 While runts are not always unhealthy, those that have an extremely low birth weight are at an increased risk for congenital problems.

 St Bernard Health Problems